viperleed/viperleed/doc/content/measurement/setup_measurements.rst

     The bad pixel calibration tool.

-After connecting the camera and allowing it to fully initialise, it will be detected and can be selected in the dropdown menu at the top of the tool.
+The camera can be selected in the dropdown menu at the top of the tool.

 .. _fig_find_bad_pixels:
 .. figure:: /_static/gui/find_bad_pixels.jpg